alxz/ldaptest/ReadMe.md

 			<institution-hash-key> - is a secret key saved in the central server.

-			the key must have expiration date (this is validated by central server) Without this heade no other rest call will be accepte, but the error returned: BAD_REQUEST
+			the key must have expiration date (this is validated by central server) Without this header no other rest call will be accepted, but the error returned: BAD_REQUEST

 	1) Rest Call (GET) to search for a user account in LDAP: